namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 apprentice is not 10,000 hours more of theories, but 10,000 hours more of building software in the real world.
-As such, I'm willing to bet a lot of money that no CS degree on this planet would have taught me as much relevant knowledge and as many relevant skills than I obtained by working in the trenches of the real world at Facebook.
+As such, I'm willing to bet a lot of money that no CS degree on this planet would have taught me as much relevant knowledge and as many relevant skills than I obtained by working in the trenches at Facebook.

 In addition, if there's one thing I believe is really lacking in our education system today, it is the notion of mentorship.
 Any great craftsman in history